Portion/Yield:Makes about 40 bite-sized doughnuts (or 12 large doughnuts)

 - sunflower oil, for deep-frying

 Weigh the flour, salt and 40g of the caster sugar into the bowl of an electric stand mixer fitted with a dough hook and set aside.
-Gently heat the milk in a small saucepan until it reaches 37°C (blood temperature), then remove from the heat, add the fresh or dried yeast and stir or whisk until dissolved.
-Cover with cling film and leave to stand for about 10 minutes, until a light frothy foam forms on the surface.
+Gently heat the milk in a small saucepan until it reaches 37°C (blood temperature), then remove from the heat, add the yeast and stir or whisk until dissolved.
+Cover with cling film and leave to stand for about 10 minutes or until a light frothy foam forms on the surface.

-Turn the mixer on to low speed, then add the warm milk/yeast mixture.
-Mix/knead the dough for 5 minutes, then add the egg yolks, one at a time, mixing well after each addition.
-Add the pieces of butter and mix/knead for a further 2 minutes or so until incorporated.
+Turn the mixer on to a slow speed, then add the warm milk/yeast mixture.
+Knead the dough for 5 minutes, then add the egg yolks, one at a time, mixing well after each addition.
+Add the pieces of butter and knead for a further 2 minutes or so until incorporated.
 (Alternatively, you can make the dough by hand, if you prefer.)

 Grease a bowl and lightly dust it with flour.
 Turn the dough out onto a lightly floured surface and knead it into a smooth ball shape.
 Place the dough in the prepared bowl, cover with a clean dry tea towel, then leave it to prove (rise) in a warm place until doubled in size (this will depend on how warm or cold the room temperature is, but this can take up to about 40 minutes).

 Line 2 baking sheets with non-stick baking paper.
-Tip the proved dough on to a lightly floured surface and knock it back, then divide it into 5 smaller pieces.
+Tip the risen dough onto a lightly floured surface and knock it back, then divide it into 5 smaller pieces.
 Roll each piece of dough into a finger-thick sausage shape, then cut each sausage into about 8 x 5cm long pieces (like miniature pillows).
 Place the dough pieces on the prepared baking sheets, leaving space between each one.
-Cover with a clean dry tea towel and leave to prove again in a warm place for 10–15 minutes or until doubled in size.
+Lightly cover with a clean dry tea towel and leave to prove again in a warm place for 10–15 minutes or until doubled in size.

 Meanwhile, prepare the cinnamon sugar for dusting by combining the remaining caster sugar with the cinnamon in a bowl and then set aside.